dotnet/docs/docs/core/whats-new/dotnet-core-3-0.md

 ## WinForms HighDPI

 .NET Core Windows Forms applications can set High DPI mode with <xref:System.Windows.Forms.Application.SetHighDpiMode(System.Windows.Forms.HighDpiMode)>.
-The `SetHighDpiMode` method will set the corresponding High DPI mode unless the setting has been set by other means like `App.Manifest` or P/Invoke before `Application.Run`.
+The `SetHighDpiMode` method sets the corresponding High DPI mode unless the setting has been set by other means like `App.Manifest` or P/Invoke before `Application.Run`.

 The possible `HighDPIMode` values, as expressed by the `HighDpiMode` enum are: